Krakow is a great city for vegans and vegetarians. This vegan Krakow guide will show you where to find the best vegan food places in the city.

 It went well with a glass of Polish strawberry compote, very refreshing on a warm day.

-Cafe Mlynek – Vegetarian cafe
+Cafe Mlynek – Polish vegetarian cafe with vegan options

 This veggie place in the Jewish Quarter has a few vegan options marked clearly on the menu.